Rebate u/s 87A

 Rebate u/s 87A – Income Tax – Applicability & Eligibility

-Rebate u/s Section 87A of the Income Tax Act was introduced in the year of 2013 with the objective of reducing the tax liability of the assessees whose income is not more than Rs 3,50,000.
+Rebate u/s Section 87A of the Income Tax Act was introduced in the year 2013 with the objective of reducing the tax liability of the assessees whose income is less than Rs 3,50,000.
 The rebate is provided as a deduction from the total tax liability incurred by the assessee.
-In this article, we look at rebate u/s 87A of the Income Tax Act in detail.
+In this article, we briefly discuss the rebate u/s 87A of the Income Tax Act.

 Facets of Rebate u/s 87A

-The provision of rebate is inclusive of the following features:
+The provision of the rebate is inclusive of the following features:

-- The provision of rebate is only applicable for Indian residents, and not NRI’s, HUF, AOP/BOI, firm, etc.
+- The provision of the rebate is only applicable for Indian residents, and not NRI’s, HUF, AOP/BOI, firm, and other categories of assessees.

 - The rebate is not applicable to super-senior citizens, whose age is above 80 years as they are already exempted from any of the provisions of income-tax.